-64. Choose a high quality paint for best results.
+64. Choose high-quality paint for the best results.

 65. Choose a paint that has good “Hide” or coverage.

 67. Scrub resistance.
-This will really separates economy paint from quality paint.
-Try scrubbing a cheap paint and see how much color will rub off.
+This will really separate economy paint from quality paint.
+Try scrubbing cheap paint and see how many colors will rub off.

 69. Economy paints lack adhesion.
 They contain less binders therefore the paint does not stick to the wall well.